Frequently Asked Questions About Joy School

 - Includes online access to the entire curriculum (start-up manual, lesson plans, downloadable music, stories, and illustrations)

 - Lifetime Joy School membership.
-You only pay once and can continue using it year after year for all of your children and even grandchildren.
+You only pay once and can continue using it year after year for all of your children.

 - Includes lifetime VP Premium Membership ($50 value)